-Joy Harjo did not plan on becoming a poet; a visual artist, she began creating poems as a new way to express herself after becoming active in the Native rights movement in the 1970s.
+Joy Harjo did not plan on becoming a poet.
+A visual artist, she began creating poems as a new way to express herself after becoming active in the Native rights movement in the 1970s.

-"It makes a statement that there are indigenous people in this country,” she says, “and some of us are poets — actually, there are many Native poets.”
+"It makes a statement that there are indigenous people in this country,” she says.
+“And some of us are poets.
+Actually, there are many Native poets.”